Preschool and kindergarten

 The education department values the importance of vaccinating children to help protect them from preventable diseases, to help protect others who cannot be vaccinated for medical reasons from being exposed to those diseases and its staff.

-Families with children enrolled in a government preschool, rural care, occasional care, family day care or respite care service will be asked to provide evidence of their child’s immunisation status by the end of term 1 2017.
+Families with children enrolled in a government preschool, rural care, occasional care, family day care or respite care service will be asked to provide evidence of their child’s immunisation status by the end of term one, 2017.

 Parents and carers can provide immunisation evidence by showing their service a copy of their child’s: